-^{130.} See Mortenson, supra note 122, at 1312 (finding the "sheer unanimity" of founding era authority on this point "overwhelming").
+^{129.} See Mortenson, supra note 121, at 1312 (finding the "sheer unanimity" of founding era authority on this point "overwhelming").

-^{131.} See generally David M. Driesen & William C. Banks, Implied Presidential and Congressional Power, 41 CARDOZO L. REV. 1301, 1313-14 (2020) (noting that the Necessary and Proper Clause authorizes laws shaping presidential administration); William W. Van Alstyne, The Role of Congress in Determining Incidental Powers of the President and of the Federal Courts: A Comment on the Horizontal Effects of "the Sweeping Clause," 36 OHIO STATE L.J.
+^{130.} See generally David M. Driesen & William C. Banks, Implied Presidential and Congressional Power, 41 CARDOZO L. REV. 1301, 1313-14 (2020) (noting that the Necessary and Proper Clause authorizes laws shaping presidential administration); William W. Van Alstyne, The Role of Congress in Determining Incidental Powers of the President and of the Federal Courts: A Comment on the Horizontal Effects of "the Sweeping Clause," 36 OHIO STATE L.J.
 788 (1975) (arguing that the Necessary and Proper Clause counsels against judicial creation of implied presidential power).

-^{132.} Cf. McConnell, supra note 51, at 161-69 (suggesting originalist support for presidential removal without finding a single statement suggesting that prior to ratification).
+^{131.} Cf. McConnell, supra note 50, at 161-69 (suggesting originalist support for presidential removal without finding a single statement suggesting that prior to ratification).

-^{133.} Cf. id. at 167 (making an affirmative argument based on the notion that the President must be able to fire those who do not support "his program"-an apparent reference to the modern practice of a President campaigning based on policy issues).
+^{132.} Cf. id. at 167 (making an affirmative argument based on the notion that the President must be able to fire those who do not support "his program"-an apparent reference to the modern practice of a President campaigning based on policy issues).

-But most historians dispute his view that this happened in 1789.134 The 1789 debate showed that the Members of the House at that time did not all agree about what the Constitution should mean for removal.
-Some thought that impeachment constituted the sole removal method.
-135 Others thought that Congress could specify the location of removal under the Necessary and Proper Clause.
-136 And still others endorsed the notion of a presidential removal right, albeit one focused on removal for cause.
-137
+branches may alter through practice.
+But most historians dispute his view that this happened in 1789.
+The 1789 debate showed that the Members of the House at that time did not all agree about what the Constitution should mean for removal.
+Some thought that impeachment constituted the sole removal method.134 Others thought that Congress could specify the location of removal under the Necessary and Proper Clause.
+135 And still others endorsed the notion of a presidential removal right, albeit one focused on removal for cause.
+136

 The 1789 debate that Story referenced, moreover, took place in a narrow context.
-It focused on the Secretary of State office, 138 where there are better functional reasons for sole presidential control than exist in some other contexts, 139 like in the creation of a national bank.
-And the legislation passed did not squarely resolve the removal issue.
-140 In other contexts, the First Congress made varying arrangements.141 Hence, most historians' reading of the decision of 1789 suggests that Story got it wrong: the Congress did not amend the Constitution to create an indefeasible presidential removal right in 1789.
+It focused on the Secretary of State office, 137 where there are better functional reasons for sole presidential control than exist in some other contexts, 138 like in the creation of a national bank.
+And the legislation passed did not squarely resolve the removal issue.139 In other contexts, the First Congress made varying arrangements.
+140 Hence, most historians' reading of the decision of 1789 suggests that Story got it wrong: the Congress did not amend the Constitution to create an indefeasible presidential removal right in 1789.
 It should be noted, however, that some prominent Framers, including Hamilton, changed their views in 1789.
-For originalists who accept either the notion of popular sovereignty or of agreed upon meaning of the constitutional text at the Founding, some Framers' change of heart in 1789 should be irrelevant.
-There is no evidence that these
+For originalists who accept either the notion of popular sovereignty or of agreed upon meaning of the constitutional text at the Founding, some Framers' change of

-^{134.} Jed Handelsman Shugerman, The Indecisions of 1789: Inconstant Originalism and Strategic Ambiguity, 171 U. PA.
+^{133.} Jed Handelsman Shugerman, The Indecisions of 1789: Inconstant Originalism and Strategic Ambiguity, 171 U. PA.
 L. REV. 753 (2023).

-^{135.} See Saikrishna Prakash, New Light on the Decision of 1789, 91 CORNELL L. REV. 1023 (2006) (noting that "a handful of Representatives asserted that impeachment was the only permissible means of removing an officer of the United States").
+^{134.} See Saikrishna Prakash, New Light on the Decision of 1789, 91 CORNELL L. REV. 1023 (2006) (noting that "a handful of Representatives asserted that impeachment was the only permissible means of removing an officer of the United States").

-^{136.} Id. (describing a group of representatives that "declared that . . .
+^{135.} Id. (describing a group of representatives that "declared that . . .
 Congress could vest a removal power with the President" if it so chose).

-^{137.} See id. (explaining that "some Representatives" asserted a presidential removal authority under Article II).
+^{136.} See id. (explaining that "some Representatives" asserted a presidential removal authority under Article II).

-^{138.} See Myers v.
+^{137.} See Myers v.
 United States, 272 U.S. 52, 111 (1926) (beginning an extended treatment of the "decision of 1789" by discussing a motion to establish a foreign affairs department headed by a Secretary).

-^{139.} See Ex Parte Hennen, 38 U.S. (13 Pet.)
+^{138.} See Ex Parte Hennen, 38 U.S. (13 Pet.)
 230, 234-35 (1839) (explaining that the President's large discretionary powers over foreign relations justifies a presidential right to remove a Secretary of State).